BA (Hons) Fine Art: Sculpture

 We welcome applications from people with disabilities.
 If you have a disability (e.g. mobility difficulties, sensory impairments, medical or mental health conditions or Asperger’s syndrome) we strongly encourage you to contact us on firstname.lastname@example.org or +44 (0)20 7514 6156 so that we can plan the right support for you.
 All enquiries are treated confidentially.
 To find out more, visit our Disability & Dyslexia webpages.

-or Pass, Pass, Pass at BTEC Extended Diploma
+- Pass, Pass, Pass (PPP) at BTEC Extended Diploma

-and 3 GCSE passes grade C or above
+- And 3 GCSE passes at grade 4 or above (grade A*-C)

 English language requirements